 reported.
 Intensive measures may be required for severe diarrhea and electrolyte imbalance.
 Rehydrate and treat with

-have been reported.
-Risk may be increased with neutropenia, age, steroid use, concomitant use of NSAIDs, anti-platelet
+Risk may be increased with neutropenia, age, steroid use, concomitant use of NSAIDs, antiplatelet therapy or anticoagulants,

 Renal Failure: Cases, including those with fatal outcomes, have been reported.
 Identify cause and manage